Darkle/pipenv-win-batch-scripts/readme.md

+### pshell

-This is a batch script for windows to give you a visual indication that [pipenv](https://github.com/pypa/pipenv) is in a shell.
+pshell is a batch script for windows to give you a visual indication that [pipenv](https://github.com/pypa/pipenv) is in a shell.

 Instructions:

-1. Download the pvshell.cmd file and put it anywhere you like.
+1. Download the pshell.cmd file and put it anywhere you like.
-2. Then add the pvshell.cmd folder location to your path (you may need to restart your computer after).
+2. Then add the pshell.cmd folder location to your path (you may need to restart your computer after).
-2. When in your python project folder, run `pvshell` and it will prepend your current prompt with `(pipenv shell)` and run pipenv shell internally.
+2. When in your python project folder, run `pshell` and it will prepend your current prompt with `(pipenv shell)` and run pipenv shell internally.
 3. Use `exit` like normal to exit pipenv shell.
 Your prompt will change back to what it was before.